aarmea/shepherd-launcher/README.md

 * Android apps via Waydroid, including pre-booting Android if necessary [TODO: link to issue]
 * Legacy Win9x via DOSBox, QEMU, or PCem, including scripts to create a boot-to-app image [TODO: link to issue]
 * Chrome, including strict sandboxing and support for firewall rules [TODO: link to issue]
+* Awareness of whether an Internet connection is available, and an availability rule that gates activities based on this [TODO: link to issue]
+* Porting to other *host* platforms, such as a Microsoft Windows shell replacement or macOS kiosk via MDM. `shepherd-launcher` is architected such that `shepherdd`, the core enforcement service, does not render any UI and performs platform-specific functions like process management in platform-specific crates.

 ## Core concepts